 While it is the responsibility of the school district to transport students, the district understands the need on rare occasions for the administrator or his/her designee to transport students in a personal vehicle for school purposes.
-District insurance plans require the personal automobile policy of the administrator or his/her designee to be the primary coverage and the District's insurance coverage to be the secondary coverage if an accident or incident occurs.
-The District's insurance plan will cover all expenses, including deductibles and legal expenses, that are not covered by the administrator's or his/her designee's personal insurance coverage.
+District insurance plans require the personal automobile policy of the administrator or his/her designee to be the primary coverage and the District's insurance plan will cover all expenses, including deductibles and legal expenses, that are not covered by the administrator's or his/her designee's personal insurance coverage.
 The administrator or his/her designee will not be in violation of Board policy if he/she declines to transport a student.